polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 1. Within the Remote Desktop session to adPDC, in the web browser displaying the Azure portal, navigate to the **sapmnt** file share blade and select **Connect**.

-1. On the **Connect** blade, copy to Clipboard the PowerShell script that creates a peristent Z: drive mapping to the target share.
+1. On the **Connect** blade, copy to Clipboard the PowerShell script that creates a persistent Z: drive mapping to the target share.

 1. Paste the content of Clipboard into the script pane of the Administrator: Windows PowerShell ISE window and execute it.